14 min read

 restaurant and foodservice industry revenue growth

-Spending is now split between convenience (QSRs), full-service experiences and newer formats like virtual brands and ghost kitchens.
+Consumers are dividing their spending between full-service experiences, fast-casual convenience and innovative formats like virtual brands and ghost kitchens.

 Despite continued inflation, U.S. restaurant spending remains steady.